Journey's End

 Continue reading

-107 Hits
+728 Hits

 A Drexell & Honeybee's Thanksgiving

 I had received a few tentative invitations from kind souls met in passing—a preacher turned community spokesman and a pharmacist with a heart of gold—but they were heading out of town, drawn to larger family gatherings elsewhere.
-Their offers were warm but fleeting, like the pop of a spark that quickly fades in the nigh sky.
+Their offers were warm but fleeting, like the pop of a spark that quickly fades in the night sky.

 So, I've decided to partake in the community Thanksgiving at Drexell and Honeybee’s “donation only” restaurant, where the motto is, “Feed the need.”
 Here anyone can eat a restaurant-style meal without worrying about the check; no one gets a check.
 Ever.
 If you’re able and can afford it, a donation box sits unobtrusively in the back of the place where you can pay as little or as much as you want for the meal.